Hello game developers!

 It also lets you implement a “game rooms” feature using Node.js worker threads.
 This is analogous to spooling up dedicated servers on demand, letting you spin up multiple instances of the game, each with a separate group of players.
 It comes with a skeleton demo app where this functionality can be simulated.
 The idea is for game developers to take this framework and add their game logic to make it their own.

 You can find the full project with a detailed guide on Srushtika’s Multiplayer Games Scalable Networking Framework on GitHub.
+You can also try my new realtime quiz framework for EdTech developers .
 If you have any questions or suggestions, feel free to send an email to [email protected] or reach out to me directly on Twitter, where I'll be happy to talk about this.
 Don't forget to share any multiplayer games you build with this framework — I'd love to check them out.